Variations of basketball: Netball

+Pearl ball

 Slamball

 Slamball is full-contact basketball, with trampolines.
 Points are scored by playing the ball through the net, as in basketball, though the point-scoring rules are modified.
 The main differences from the parent sport is the court; below the padded basketball rim and backboard are four trampolines set into the floor which serve to propel players to great heights for slam dunks.
 The rules also permit some physical contact between the members of the four-player teams.

 Other basketball variations

 H-O-R-S-E

 The game of H-O-R-S-E is played by two or more players.
 The order of turns is established before the game starts.
-The player whose turn is first is given control, which means they must attempt to make a basket in a particular way of their choosing, explaining to the other players beforehand what the requirements of the shot are.
-If that player is successful, every subsequent player must attempt that same shot according to its requirements.
-If a player fails to duplicate the shot, they acquire a letter, starting with H and moving rightward through the word "Horse".
+The player whose turn is first is given "control", which means they must attempt to make a basket in a particular way of their choosing, explaining to the other players beforehand what the requirements of the shot are.
+If that player is successful, every other player must attempt that same shot according to its requirements.
+Players failing to duplicate the shot acquire a letter, starting with H and moving rightward through the word "Horse".
 After all players have made an attempt, control moves to the next player, and the game continues on in this fashion.
 If a player who has control misses their shot, there is no letter penalty and control moves to the next player.
 Whenever any player has all of the letters, they are eliminated from the game.
 The last player in the game is declared the winner.

 If the players want a shorter or longer game, they can change the length of the word that dictates how many missed shots are needed to get eliminated.
 Other variations include a requirement that the shot that dictates what other players must make can involve saying something, or making some particular movement.
 In other versions a player gets a second try on their final shot before getting eliminated from the game, often called “Farmer’s Chance”.

-The NBA All-Star Weekend H–O–R–S–E Competition is a contest where players from the National Basketball Association play the game against each other.
+The NBA All-Star Weekend H–O–R–S–E Competition was a contest in which players from the National Basketball Association played the game against each other.